digital-asset/daml/docs/source/daml-finance/architecture.rst

 This page outlines the architecture of the library and the relationships between the different packages.

-The library consists of a set of ``.dar`` packages that can be divided into two layers:
+Daml Finance consists of a set of ``.dar`` packages that can be divided into two layers:

 -  an **interface layer** representing its public, stable API
 -  an **implementation layer** providing a set of standard template implementations

-Each package in the implementation layer only depends on packages in the interface layer.
+Each package in the implementation layer only depends on packages of the interface layer.

 Interface layer